Seared Ahi Tuna Tataki

 I am convinced that I can become a pescetarian.
 Wait.
 I should rephrase that: I am convinced that I can become a pescetarian when I am on vacation on a tropical island.
 There must be something said about the sense of place, the proximity to the ocean, and of course, the access to incredibly fresh fish.
 So when I do find myself on vacation, I eat seafood for every meal (and marvel at my son who will even opt for fish for breakfast).

 Once we’re back home, it changes.
 Despite the fact that San Francisco’s seafood scene isn’t too shabby, the idea of pescetarianism loses its luster, and the one thing I can not seem to possibly replicate is the utter freshness of the ahi tuna.
-But the craving still bites, and when I see a particularly beautiful piece at the market, glossy and ruby red, then it’s hard to pass up.
+But the craving still bites.
+When I see a particularly beautiful piece at the market, glossy and ruby red, it’s hard to pass up.

-While were away, we ate our fill of ahi tuna poke and tataki – the fish was so buttery and fresh that really, it did not need much in terms of seasoning.
+While we were away, we ate our fill of ahi tuna poke and tataki.
+The fish was so buttery and fresh that really, it did not need much in terms of seasoning.
 But paired with a flavorful dressing and layered with textures, each bite would disappear far too quickly once the plate hit the table.

 Seared Ahi Tuna Tataki

-This Seared Ahi Tuna Tataki is a simple way to bring the lure of the ocean to the dinner table – tuna seared ever so quickly, to retain that gorgeous buttery texture and beautiful color, drizzled with a soy-ginger-lime dressing, and the best part: thin, crispy shavings of lightly browned garlic.
+This Seared Ahi Tuna Tataki is a simple way to bring the lure of the ocean to the dinner table.
+The tuna is seared ever so quickly, to retain that gorgeous buttery texture and beautiful color.
+A drizzle of soy-ginger-lemon dressing adds punch.
+And the best part: thin, crispy shavings of lightly browned garlic.
 You have to eat each piece with a little bit of each element, bringing all the layers of flavor together.

 More Seafood Recipes